India’s BlackBuck valued at $1 billion in $67 million fundraise – TechCrunch

 During this period, BlackBuck, too, has transformed considerably.
 The platform has moved away from relying on call centres for booking orders to an app-based system.
 Today, Yabaji said the startup has reduced its reliance on brokers, who help connect them to truckers in smaller regions as more truckers and fleet owners now have smartphones and book directly.

 “On the supply side, the platform was built in a way that it was agnostic to who was ordering.
 Anyone who has access to capacity in a particular location and at a particular time, has access to the load.
-On principal, we were okay with it from day 1,” he explained.
+On principal, we were okay with it from day one,” he explained.
 “As we speak today, 95% of the load acceptance happens by small fleet owners who own two to three trucks.”

 For BlackBuck, another challenge has been making inroads with small and medium-sized businesses.
-The platform’s biggest customerbase has traditionally comprised of large enterprises.
-Yabaji said things have changed dramatically as the biggest growth that BlackBuck has seen in recent years has come from SMEs.
-In total, the startup has over 10,000 customers SME and enterprise customers now including giants such as Hindustan Unilever, Reliance, Coca Cola, Asian Paints, Tata, Vedanta, L&T and Jindal.
+The platform’s biggest customer base has traditionally been comprised of large enterprises.
+Yabaji said things have changed dramatically, as the biggest growth that BlackBuck has seen in recent years has come from SMEs.
+In total, the startup has over 10,000 customers SME and enterprise customers now, including giants such as Hindustan Unilever, Reliance, Coca-Cola, Asian Paints, Tata, Vedanta, L&T and Jindal.

 One of the biggest successes of BlackBuck in recent years has been the growth of its FASTag offering.
 (FASTag is an electronic toll collection system in India to make toll payments directly from the prepaid or savings account linked to it or directly to the toll owner.)
 Yabaji said 35% of India’s trucking toll spend today happens through BlackBuck.